 None of these organisations are a dedicated metropolitan area governance body.
 Nevertheless, due the close overlap of their jurisdictions with the metropolitan areas, at least partly in Stockholm and Malmö, they play an important role in the metropolitan area governance.
 For example, the county councils of Stockholm and Malmö are both responsible for public transport.
 The county administrative boards are responsible for environmental issues among other issues.
 In Västra Götaland the County Council is responsible for public transportation and regional development including business development ("aid schemes" or "financial support/grants" to companies).
 In Skåne the County Council is responsible for public transportation and regional development including business development.
-In Stockholm, the County Administrative Board is responsible for regional development including business development including business development including business development including business development.
+In Stockholm, the County Administrative Board is responsible for regional development including business development including business development and the county council is responsible for public transportation.